MorphiaOrg/morphia-docs/content/morphia/2.4/configuration.md

 title: "Configuration"
 weight: 50
 ---

-Starting in Morphia 3.0, configuration will use a newer configuration mechanism, `MorphiaConfig`.
-This class will replace `MapperOptions` in 3.0 and `MapperOptions` will be removed completely then.  `MapperOptions` is deprecated as of now and users are encouraged to change before 3.0.
-There will be an automated refactoring provided for users to migrate with the 3.0 release for those that would rather wait.
+Starting in Morphia 2.4, configuration uses a newer configuration mechanism, `MorphiaConfig`.
+This class will replace `MapperOptions` in 3.0 and `MapperOptions` will be removed completely then.  `MapperOptions` is deprecated as of 2.4 and users are encouraged to migrate before 3.0.
+There will be an automated refactoring provided for users to migrate with the 3.0 release for those who would rather wait.

 `MorphiaConfig` can be programmatically created like `MapperOptions` are today but it can also be configured via a configuration file.
 The file should live in your build's resources folder and be named `META-INF/morphia-config.properties`.
 This is being done for a number of reasons: